Some real {Rel} trajectories in $\mathcal{H}(1,1)$ that are not recurrent: Non-recurrence of real Rel

-The area exchange restricted to $S_1$ is bounded below using the method for Case 2 above.
-Whereas restricted to $S_2$, the area exchange can be determined using the methods of Case 1.
-Note that the rectangles in $S_1$ have width $as$, and the rectangles in $S_2$ have width $a(1-s)$, with $s= N - 2k$.
-The area exchange can be bound below by:
+On $S_1$, the area exchange is bounded below using the method from \Cref{case:N_odd}.
+On $S_2$, the area exchange is bounded below using the method from \Cref{case:N_even}.
+Note that the rectangles in $S_1$ have width $as$, while the rectangles in $S_2$ have width $a(1-s)$, where